kabirmoghe/COSC55-final-project/README.md

 ---

-*This project was developed as part of Dartmouth's COSC50 course, Spring 2023.*
+*This project was developed as part of Dartmouth's COSC55 course, Summer 2024.*